rishabhbits038/react-tabelify/README.md

 Thus, data manipulation happens only at one place.

 #STEPS:
-npm install
+* npm install
-npm install webpack -g
+* npm install webpack -g
-npm start webpack --progress --colors goto http://localhost:3000/ to see the the page
+* npm start webpack --progress --colors
+* goto http://localhost:3000/ to see the the page

 #Note:
 In case you are importing react-tabelify, do not forget the link the css file along with it.

-#For details on Tanbelify, Have a look at the blog :
+#For details on Tabelify, Have a look at the blog :
 https://medium.com/@rishabh.bits038/the-simplest-way-to-create-a-data-grid-in-react-ccdd4368ee7a#.r7h57mfnj

 #Working example: